Posht Mekh

-Posht Mekh (پشت مخ, also Romanized as Posht Makh; also known as Pushtamah and Pushtamikh) is a village in Gurab Zarmikh Rural District, Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 703, in 199 families.
+Posht Mekh (پشت مخ) (Note: Also romanized as Posht Makh; also known as Pushtamah and Pushtamikh) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 703 in 199 households.
+The following census in 2011 counted 647 people in 189 households.
+The 2016 census measured the population of the village as 534 people in 176 households.